"Excuse me," said the witch. "Are you the new king or are you the boy?"

 "Oh ho ho," said Spot.
 "You mean Monsieur le Brian?
-No, no. Put down the skillet.
+No, no. Take not the skillet.
 Boil not the oil.
-Cook not Monsieur le Brian.
+We will cook not Monsieur le Brian.
 So I may continue to splash and laugh on him as he gives the bath.
 We have the relationship, you see."

-Gentle Reader, should you find yourself alone in the company of riff-raff — such as witches, insolent chimps, and the dogs they serve — pray.
-Pray to keep safe Heaven's lost children, from what they know of how things are.
+Gentle Reader, should you find yourself in only the company of riff raff — such as witches, insolent chimps, and the dogs they serve — pray.
+Pray to keep safe Heaven's stranded children from what they know.